amuhirwa/Data-Preprocessing/README.md

 ## 🚀 Running the Project

-The core logic for data merging, model training, and evaluation is contained within the `Formative_2_Data_Preprocessing.ipynb` notebook.
+The core logic for data merging, model training, and evaluation is contained within the `data_merge.ipynb` notebook.
 After setting up the environment, simply run the notebook cells in order to see the results.